 Off this glorious morning to Manistee.

-Apparently Saturdays are great for fishing, because there were small boats bobbing about everywhere (although not in this artsy photo.)
+Apparently Saturdays are great for fishing, because there were small boats bobbing about everywhere as the day lengthened.
 Mostly they were fine and we did much waving.
 But a few seem to think it a bother to let a 56,000 lb trawler pass unmolested.
 Everyone can see us coming literally miles away, poking along in a straight line.
 Like ants watching a fat slug approach.
 The fellows aboard Fishing Lies thought it quite funny to cut across our path from port to starboard and then slow to a crawl about 30 feet off our bow.
 They actually laughed when we stopped to keep from hitting them.
 This is on the fifth largest lake IN THE WHOLE WORLD, mind you, so it’s not like there isn’t room to maneuver.
 After an exchange of pleasantries that brought Dana running to the flybridge, they realized we had snagged their lines.
 We could hear their reels spinning as we pulled away, exchanging more pleasantries right up until our line cutter did its thing.
 We figure right now they’re probably feeling pretty grateful for the life lesson.

 Although we had an awesome day for cruising, things turned more sour about an hour from Manistee.
 The wall only is long enough for a few boats our size, and the boats from last night wanted to stay around.
 The dock master said to check back at noon.
 But we were past the cool breakwater lighthouses and in the scenic canal by 11.

 Now for the best part.
 After our third trip to the Grand Rapids airport in the past week, we returned home with Shannon and her mess of luggage in tow.
-We loved having Mallory with us and we wish we had them both at the same time, but at least we will have one of them for another week even if all the car rides do confuse their brothers.
+We loved having Mallory with us and we wish we had them both at the same time, but at least we’ll have one of them for another week even if all the car rides do confuse their brothers.
 We think the boys will get over it.

 Unfortunately we had no time to explore Manistee, so can’t really comment on its worthiness.
 There are high winds on the menu for Tuesday and Wednesday—plus the new water pump is acting up—so we’ll probably have a few days to see what Ludington is all about.
 We’ve heard good things.